-Rule Determining Resident and Nonresident Student Status
+Rule Determining Resident and Nonresident Student Status for Indiana University Fee Purposes remains continuously enrolled in the University.

-The Rule establishes the policy under which students shall be classified as residents or nonresidents upon all campuses of Indiana University.
-A nonresident student shall pay a nonresident fee in addition to fees paid by a resident student.
+These Rules establish the policy under which students shall be classified as residents or nonresidents upon all campuses of Indiana University for University fee purposes.
+Nonresident students shall pay a nonresident fee in addition to fees paid by a resident student.

-This Rule took effect July 1, 1972; provided, that no person properly classified as a resident student before July 1, 1972, shall be adversely affected by this Rule, if he/she attended the University before that date and while he/she remains continuously enrolled in the University.
+These Rules took effect February 1, 1974; provided, that no person properly classified as a resident student before February 1, 1974, shall be adversely affected by these Rules if he or she attended the University before that date and while he or she